EmmanuelDemey/trainings-v2/accessibility/pages/focus.md

 # Focus Managment

-* On a web page, only these three categories are focusable by default
+* On a web page, only these three categories of elements are focusable by default
   * Form Controls
   * Links **with a href**
   * Buttons